-This qualification covers a variety of areas across creative media, namely researching and proposing ideas for creative media products.
-In addition, learners will participate in practical workshops that focus on particular specialisms, for example, digital photography, podcasting, video production and advertising.
+This qualification covers a variety of areas across creative media, namely researching, proposing ideas and creating a range of different creative media products.
+In addition, learners will participate in practical workshops that focus on particular specialisms, for example, digital photography, graphic design, video production and advertising.

-Over Term 1 of Year 10, you will participate in a range of practical and theoretical study sessions and workshops that introduce you to the media studies framework, with a focus on media language, audience, representation and industry.
+In Year 10, learners participate in a range of practical and theoretical study sessions and workshops that introduce them to the media studies framework, with a focus on media language, audience, representation and industry.